|Point Gammon, MA|

 Seeking to protect their investments as trade flourished in the Hyannis area, the citizens of Dennis, Yarmouth, and Barnstable appealed to Congress for a light.
 Built according to the same specifications as Race Point Lighthouse near Provincetown, Point Gammon Lighthouse was first lit on November 21, 1816.

 Point Gammon Light was Cape Cod’s fourth lighthouse, and began and ended its service under the care of keepers from the local Peak family.
-Samuel Adams Peak was its first keeper.
-Samuel’s son John lived with him at the station from 1816 until Samuel’s death at age 41, in June 1824.
+Samuel Adams Peak was hired as its first keeper at an annual salary of $300.
+Samuel’s son John lived with him at the station from 1816 until Samuel’s death at age forty-one, in June 1824.
 At that point, John, who was eighteen years old at the time, took over his father’s position.
 In 1842, Keeper John Peak’s salary was $350 a year.

 The November 1, 1838 inspection report of Lieutenant Edward W. Carpender, U.S.N., noted that since his previous visit the tower had been extended 6 feet—to 70 feet above sea level.
 As with many light stations in the area, Carpender recommended reducing the lamps, from 10 with 13 ˝ inch reflectors, arranged in two rows with six above and four below, to a single row of six, more compactly arranged.

 His report noted that the structure had a feature much appreciated during foul weather.
 “The dwelling, which, like the tower, is of stone, is judiciously connected with the tower by the kitchen, enabling the keeper to attend the light without exposure to the weather.
 Premises have just undergone repairs, and are in good order.”